Eliah-Lakhin/lady-deirdre/work/book/src/lexis/code-inspection.md

-Certain API functions in the crate (e.g., [Document::write](https://docs.rs/lady-deirdre/2.1.0/lady_deirdre/units/enum.Document.html#method.write)) require that the specified span must be valid; otherwise, the function would panic.
+Certain API functions in the crate (e.g., [Document::write](https://docs.rs/lady-deirdre/2.1.0/lady_deirdre/units/enum.Document.html#method.write)) require that the specified span must be valid; otherwise, the function panics.
 This behavior aligns with Rust's behavior when indexing arrays with invalid ranges.

 You can check the validity of a range upfront using the [ToSpan::is_valid_span](https://docs.rs/lady-deirdre/2.1.0/lady_deirdre/lexis/trait.ToSpan.html#tymethod.is_valid_span)